 High Precision, Wideband RMS-to-DC Converter

-As with previous monolithic rms converters from Analog Devices, Inc., the AD637 has an auxiliary dB output available to users.
-The logarithm of the rms output signal is brought out to a separate pin, allowing direct dB measurement with a useful range of 60 dB.
+Direct dB value of the rms output with a range of 60 dB is available on a separate pin.
 An externally programmed reference current allows the user to select the 0 dB reference voltage to correspond to any level between 0.1 V and 2.0 V rms.

 A chip select connection on the AD637 permits the user to decrease the supply current from 2.2 mA to 350 µA during periods when the rms function is not in use.
 This feature facilitates the addition of precision rms measurement to remote or handheld applications where minimum power consumption is critical.
 In addition, when the AD637 is powered down, the output goes to a high impedance state.
 This allows several AD637s to be tied together to form a wideband true rms multiplexer.